 In the meantime, here is some information regarding Hannah, the lion, whom escaped the WAO in 2003 (the unregulated/non-inspected property w/no perimeter fence).
 Scroll to page 9:

-April 6, 2003/San Antonio, Texas: lion from Wild Animal Orphanage escaped and roamed through a northwest area neighborhood for several hours.
+April 6, 2003/San Antonio, Texas: A lion from Wild Animal Orphanage escaped and roamed through a northwest area neighborhood for several hours.
 An employee required hospital treatment for a fractured pelvic bone and bruised rib when the lion charged and knocked her down as she attempted to shoot the animal with a tranquilizer dart.
 The lion was shot and killed by four police officers armed with handguns and shotguns

 or